 READ MORE > WHAT 1,500 CALORIES LOOKS LIKE [INFOGRAPHIC]

 Before you can accurately use the scale to tune in to your body’s hunger and fullness and eat intuitively, you first have to determine if your Hunger Scale is operating properly or if it needs to be recalibrated.
 If you’ve been severely restricting your calories for a while or find yourself yo-yo dieting and going through periods of binge eating, it’s tough to determine true hunger and fullness because the body is all out of whack.
 Those innate senses have been turned off and ignored for too long, and they need to be brought back to life before jumping into intuitive eating.

-A great way to recalibrate is through eating balanced meals that include a variety of food groups (fiber-rich carbs, fats, proteins) with appropriate portions and following a pattern of eating every four hours, give or take.
-This helps your body get back in tune with a rhythmic pattern of eating and allows normal peaks and valleys in satiety.
+A great way to recalibrate is by eating balanced meals, including a variety of food groups (fiber-rich carbs, fats, proteins) with appropriate portions and following a pattern of eating every four hours, give or take.
+This helps your body get back in tune with a rhythmic eating pattern and allows normal peaks and valleys in satiety.
 Until your meter has been recalibrated, it’s tough to really get a clue on hunger and fullness.
 If you feel nervous about doing this, it might be smart to work with a registered dietitian to help you design a meal plan that meets your “recalibration” needs.

 Originally published November 2017, updated with additional information